IntelLabs/atlas-cli/examples/README.md

 * [MNIST lifecycle provenance demo (no pipelines)](./oss-na-25-demo)

-In addition, [common/](./common) provides several scripts with common functionality useful for composing these and additional examples or demos.
+In addition, [common/](./common) provides several scripts with common utilities and configs for composing these and additional examples or demos.